-Think about developmental domains (Physical, Cognitive, Language, and Social-Emotional), Desired Results Developmental Profile Indicators and Measures.
-Could they be used to organize the collected observation information?
-Consider how the selected tools and structure will support methodical filing, review, and reflection for each child.
+Encourage staff to think about developmental domains (Physical, Cognitive, Language, and Social-Emotional), Desired Results Developmental Profile Indicators and Measures as they create an organization for collected observation information.
+Have them consider how the selected tools and structure will support methodical filing, review, and reflection for each child.

-- Note how each observation record and sample reflects learning goals, developmental domain, DRDP Indicators or Measures. - Provide an easy-access journal, box or folder for the daily collection of observation records and work samples. - Build in a time to sort collected documentation into children's individual folders, binders, envelopes or boxes.
-Incorporate time, as information is filed, to review, reflect, and note how each addition provides another piece in building a clear picture of the child's development. - Draw on collected observations and work samples to document demonstrated evidence of children's developing knowledge and skills.
+- ★ Note how each observation record and sample reflects learning goals, developmental domain, DRDP Indicators or Measures. - ★ Provide an easy-access journal, box or folder for the daily collection of observation records and work samples. - Build in a time to sort collected documentation into children's individual folders, binders, envelops, or boxes.
+Incorporate time, as information is filed, to review, reflect, and note how each addition provides another piece in building a clear snapshot of the child's development. - Draw on collected observations and work samples to document demonstrated evidence of children's developing knowledge and skills.